wojciech-turek/TokenHatchery/README.md

 ## Info

-This project is written to allow non-technical people or non-devs like artists, project manager, project owners etc. to easily create, customize deploy and verify tokens with standards like ERC20, ERC721, ERC1155.
+This project is written to allow non-technical people or non-devs like artists, project manager, project owners etc. to easily create, customize, deploy and verify tokens with standards like ERC20, ERC721, ERC1155.
+Contracts can be created with multiple extensions like mintable, burnable, votes, snapshots and more.
+Contracts will support having the control type to either be Single Owner or have Role Base Access.
 In the future I plan on adding more types like gas optimized ERC721A, 1155D or others based on community suggestions.

 This project will always be **opensource** and **free of cost** for people who want to deploy their tokens, the only fee will be the gas which depends on chosen network.